OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 We can extend the Google Dorking to include subdomains of the target.

-Wordlists are helpfull here for a comprehensive list of common words used in APIs.
+Wordlists are helpful here for a comprehensive list of common words used in APIs.

 ### Look Back, Way Back